 A well-developed model that might help you move away from “brutal” honesty is Kim Scott's idea of radical candor — feedback that is direct and honest, but comes from a place of caring about that employee, their progression and professional development.
 The next time you need to offer constructive feedback, write out a plan for yourself before talking to them.
 Be honest with what they need to correct, but praise where they did well and offer concrete steps for improvement.
 Your employees will be receptive to your feedback, rather than defensive.

 People management means encouraging employees (and superiors) to change their behavior, and this requires knowing how to motivate people.

 Even the most loyal employees don't want to blindly do whatever the leader says.
 Instead, you want to help them approach growing and developing as employees as personal problem solving.
 You have to know how to craft and present a reasoning or argument for any given decision to motivate your team to work together and move forward.
 It can be a great way to reaffirm the big picture — how everyone works together to create something — and to show how everyone has a role in making things happen.

 Motivating employees is a skill that stems from an acute awareness of your emotions and your employees' emotions and also from an ability to articulate logic clearly.
 Motivation requires both of these — emotion without logic is manipulation and logic without emotion is bound to be ignored.

-Instead, you need to be able to tap into what makes someone tick and present your decisions in a way they'll understand.
-For those underneath you, that might mean framing a new project assignment in terms of career advancement.
-For someone above you, that might mean explaining the need for new hire through long-term profitability.
+Instead, a good manager needs to be able to tap into what makes someone tick and present their decisions in a way an employee will understand.
+For those underneath you, that might mean framing a new project assignment in terms of professional development or career advancement.
+For someone above you, that might mean explaining the need for a new hire through long-term profitability.